opensource-force/osf-blog/content/posts/you_are_not_a_number/part_4/index.md

 updated = "2025-02-02"
 +++

-# Part 4 - Looking for my space

 ## Humans are social animals right?

 Somewhere in the early aughts, my friend bought the domain mauledbytigers.com and set up a message board.